Last updated: 2026-04-20

 Should You Buy the 2025 Audi Q3?

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (1).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (1).
+An extended warranty is worth pricing out.

-Compared to the 2026 Audi Q3.
+Compared to the 2026 Audi Q3, which scored 7 points higher.
 See also the 2024 Audi Q3 for an earlier comparison.

 Pros